uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

+---
+title: "Ven Anīgha Reddit Archive 2025"
+author: "Ven Anīgha"
+date: "2025"
+description: "Reddit discussions by Ven Anīgha in 2025."
+---

+# Ven Anīgha Reddit Archive 2025

 **r/HillsideHermitage** | Posted by Magg0tBrainz _2025-01-02 13:46:29_
 ### What is the "you" that chooses what to allow the wild animal to engage with?